apcl-research/jam-contextsum/README.md

 These steps will show you how to fine-tune the model for statement prediction.

 ### Step 1: Download the models for finetuning
-Please download the checkpoint files named ``ckpt_len1024.pt`` in the Jam-CGPT [Hugginface](https://huggingface.co/apcl/Jam-CGPT) for finetuning and place the checkpoint to the directory that you will copy from as in the ``execute_method.sh``.
+Please download the checkpoint files named ``ckpt_pretrain.pt`` in our [Hugginface](https://huggingface.co/apcl/jam-contextsum) for finetuning and place the checkpoint to the directory that you will copy from as in the ``execute_method.sh``.

 ### Step 2: Finetuning model
 You can simply train the model for 40 methods holdout with the following command: